 12 Different Types of Rosemary Plants (With Pictures)

-Rosemary is one of the most popular herbs because you can use it in many perfumes, candles, foods, and more.
-It is a popular herb for amateur gardeners specifically because it can be grown in zones 7 through 10 and indoor conditions.
+Rosemary is one of the most popular herbs because you can use it in perfumes, candles, foods, and more.
+It is a popular herb for amateur gardeners specifically because it can be grown in zones 7 through 10 and indoors.
 Plus, rosemary has a beautiful appearance that looks great in any garden.

 There are dozens of rosemary varieties around the world.
 Below, you will find the 12 most popular types of rosemary plants.
 These plants are a great place to start if you want to start growing rosemary in your home or garden.